 1-2 tsp garlic paste

 1 tsp Dijon mustard

 1-2 tsp Mexican seasoning optional or to taste

 Mexican Cilantro-Dill-Lemon Marinade for Chicken Kabobs

 Cilantro-Dill Marinade…more Mexican seasoning was used in this along with 5 or 6 garlic pods.
-The chicken and veggies pictured above was marinaded for 6 hours.
-It was unbelievably good!!!!!
+The chicken and veggies pictured above were marinaded for 6 hours.
+It was unbelievably good!!!!

 Herbs are easy to grow!

 Wild and Free Dill

 If you’re into gardening like I am then growing these two garden staples is a must.
 And if you let them go to seed then you’ll have lots of free herb volunteers the following year.

 If you live in the northern, cooler climates then I’m sure you will be able to grow these all summer, lucky!
 Check out the pics below…volunteers from last year!
 In fact, the dressing was made completely from these beauties!